LeelaChessZero/lczero.org/content/dev/wiki/Getting-Started.md

 * To **play or analyze games** with Lc0, you don't need client.exe, but you do need the engine **lc0.exe** and a network file.
 The best way to do this is using a chess GUI.
 See the guide in [our blog](https://lczero.org/blog/2018/09/guide-setting-up-leela-on-chess-gui/).

 ## Downloading

+Just download the relevant version for your machine and place the downloads in the same directory to be able to contribute to leela's learning process or to analyse games.

 ### Client
 Can be downloaded from https://github.com/LeelaChessZero/lczero-client/releases
 * **Windows** --> client.exe